-The dinosaurs (and 75% of all earthly species!) learned the hard way: asteroids eventually mean trouble — on a planetary scale.
-From the meteor that exploded over Chelyabinsk in 2013, to the asteroid/comet that caused a mass extinction 66 million years ago, space "debris" is important.
+The dinosaurs (and 75% of all earthly species!) learned the hard way: asteroids can mean trouble — on a planetary scale.
+From the meteor that exploded over Chelyabinsk injuring 1500 in 2013, to the asteroid/comet that caused a mass extinction 66 million years ago, space "debris" is important.
 Fortunately, a global team of dedicated astronomers — including Caltech's Carrie Nugent — finds and tracks asteroids throughout the solar system.
 Come learn about the nature, origin, and global lethality of our solar system's numerous mini-worlds.

 Dr. Carrie Nugent discovers and tracks asteroids with a space-based infrared telescope, part of NASA’s NEOWISE mission.
 She is a 2016 TED fellow, and she hosts and produces Spacepod, a podcast about space exploration.
 Asteroid 8801 Nugent bears her name(!), and Asteroid Hunters is her first book.

 WHO: Carrie Nugent, Staff Scientist, IPAC/Caltech

 WHERE: Schultz Cultural Hall, Oshman Family JCC, 3921 Fabian Way, Palo Alto

 HOW: Produced in collaboration with the Commonwealth Club Silicon Valley.
 For discount tickets (just $5) use promo code WONDERFEST at the ticketing site, below.